DawnbrandBots/bastion-bot/docs/commands/search.md

 In the first two cases, a direct lookup of the card is performed using that password or Konami ID.
 In the latter case, an English-language fuzzy search is performed on the English card name.

-If no match is found, an ephemeral reply informs only the caller.
-Otherwise, the card information is presented publicly in Discord embeds, using the requested `lang`, falling back to English if not available.
+The public reply will either be a no-match message or the card information presented in Discord embeds, using the requested `lang`, falling back to English if not available.
 The following information is displayed:

 - card name, hyperlinked to the [YGOPRODECK](https://db.ygoprodeck.com/) data source
 - frameless card artwork, if available